Classification yard: Hump

 Classification bowls in Europe typically consist of 20 to 40 tracks, divided into several fans or balloons of tracks, usually with eight classification tracks following a retarder in each one, often 32 tracks altogether.
-In the United States, many classification bowls have more than 40 tracks, which are often divided into six to ten classification tracks in each balloon loop.
+In the United States, many classification bowls have more than 40 tracks, frequently divided into six to ten classification tracks in each balloon loop.

 Bailey Yard in North Platte, Nebraska, United States, the world's largest classification yard, is a hump yard.
 Other large American hump yards include Argentine Yard in Kansas City, Kansas, Robert Young Yard in Elkhart, Indiana, Clearing Yard in Chicago, Illinois, Englewood Yard in Houston, Texas, and Waycross Rice Yard in Waycross, Georgia.
-Notably, in Europe, Russia and China, all major classification yards are hump yards.
+Notably, in Europe, Russia, and China, all major classification yards are hump yards.
 Europe's largest hump yard is that of Maschen near Hamburg, Germany; it is only slightly smaller than Bailey Yard.
 The second largest is in the port of Antwerp, Belgium.
-Most hump yards are single yards with one classification bowl, but some, mostly very large, hump yards have two of them, one for each direction, thus are double yards, such as the Maschen, Antwerp, Clearing, and Bailey yards.
-According to the PRRT&HS PRR Chronology, the first hump yard in the United States was opened May 11, 1903, as part of the Altoona Yards at Bells Mills (East Altoona).
-Other sources report the PRR yard at Youngwood, Pennsylvania, which opened in the 1880s to serve the Connellsville coke fields, as the first U.S. hump yard.
+Most hump yards are single yards with one classification bowl, but some, mostly very large, hump yards have two of them, one for each direction, and thus are double yards, such as the Maschen, Antwerp, Clearing, and Bailey yards.

 Almost all gravity yards have been retrofitted with humps and are worked as hump yards.
-Examples include Dresden Friedrichstadt and Nürnberg (Nuremberg) Rbf (Rbf: Rangierbahnhof, "classification yard"), both in Germany.
+Examples include Chemnitz Hilbersdorf (today Saxon Railway Museum), Dresden Friedrichstadt and Nürnberg (Nuremberg) Rbf (Rbf: Rangierbahnhof, "classification yard"), in Germany.

+Unique locomotives

+Hump yards sometimes require purpose-built or adapted shunting locomotives (US:switchers) if the chassis of mainline locomotives are so long that they cannot clear the railheads over the hump.
+British Rail, for example, permanently coupled pairs of Class 08 diesel shunting locomotives to achieve the required tractive effort.
+In a classic master and slave (US: cow and calf) configuration, the slave unit had its cab removed and both units received added weight to improve traction.
+Special locomotives for hump yards in the US include the EMD TR family.